AndrewC101/PokemonTrueRed/README.md

 - Vitamins such as protein can be used indefinitely to max out stats
 - Rematches now give full exp
 - Numerous Optional Bosses in the world with levels ranging from 60 up.
+  - JackPot Jack is a joke boss but he will fight you once you have discovered his secret
   - 6 Magikarp man on route 21
   - Kaiba in Victory Road
   - Tsunekazu Ishihara (original game tester) is in Victory Road, he battles with his actual debug Pokemon